-Baked stuffed shells– A vegetarian stuffed shell recipe baked in tomato based sauce .
+Baked stuffed shells– A vegetarian stuffed shell recipe baked in a tomato-based sauce.

-Stuffed wonton ravioli pasta– An Italian based recipe with a twist of mushroom nd tofu stuffed wontons.
+Stuffed wonton ravioli pasta– An Italian based recipe with a twist of mushroom and tofu stuffed wontons.

-Hearty pasta soup– A light and hearty soup contains tomato base and loaded with vegetables to increase the nutrients intake.
+Hearty pasta soup– A light and hearty soup contains a tomato base and is loaded with vegetables to increase the nutrients intake.

 Make-ahead homemade sauce for a quick fix Pasta arrabiata